Deep Neural Networks and Tabular Data: A Survey: Tabular Data and Deep Neural Networks

 \subsection{Definitions}

 In this section, we give definitions for central terms used in this work.
-We also provide references for a more detailed explanation of the methods.
+We also provide pointers to the original works for more detailed explanations of the methods.

-One important concept in this survey is the one of \textit{(deep) neural networks}.
-In most passages of this work we use this concept as a synonym for feed-forward networks, as described by~\cite{deeplearningbook}, and name the concrete model whenever we deviate from this concept.
+The key concept in this survey is a \textit{(deep) neural network}.
+Unless stated otherwise we use this concept as a synonym for feed-forward networks, as described by~\cite{deeplearningbook}, and name the concrete model whenever we deviate from this concept.
+A deep neural network deﬁnes a mapping $\hat{f}$,